What are Undergraduate Research Assistantships?

 If you need help finding a faculty mentor, check out Handshake or our A2O Mentoring program.

-Applications for the URA program (Fall and Spring semesters) can be submitted at any time.
-Please see the SRA page for Summer Research Assistantships.
+- Apply for the URA program (Fall and Spring semesters) at any time.

 Research Experience Report

 | Fall URA report deadline*

 || May 15

 | Summer SRA report deadline

 Final reports are expected of all URAs and SRAs.
 This helps ensure that students gain meaningful experience as assistants, and hone their communication skills.